-The ABLATE PAS Study was a multi-center, prospective, observational study designed to evaluate the AtriCure Synergy Ablation System for continued safety and effectiveness during commercial use in a real-world setting, in patients with non-paroxysmal forms of AF who are undergoing surgical AF ablation during a concomitant open, on-pump cardiac surgery.
-All patients underwent a clinical assessment prior to hospital discharge and at 30 days, 4, 12, 24, and 36 months post procedure.
-Rhythm surveillance was obtained at 12, 24 and 36 months using a 48-hour Holter monitor (or equivalent).
+The primary objective for the ABLATE Post-Approval Study (or "ABLATE PAS") was to evaluate clinical outcomes in a cohort of patients receiving treatment with the AtriCure Synergy Ablation System in performing the Maze IV procedure.
+B. Study Design commercial use in a real-world setting, in patients with non-paroxysmal forms of AF who are undergoing surgical AF ablation during a concomitant open, on-pump cardiac surgery months using a 48-hour Holter monitor (or equivalent).
 The use of post-operative anti-arrhythmic drugs was at the discretion of the investigators.

-Key Study Endpoints

-Primary Effectiveness: The proportion of patients free from AF (i.e. no episodes lasting > 30 continuous seconds duration of either Atrial Fibrillation, Atrial Flutter or Atrial Tachycardia) while off Class I and III antiarrhythmics (at least 12 weeks for amiodarone and at least 4 weeks for other class I/III AADs), at a minimum of 12, 24, and 36 months postoperatively.
-The study protocol had a pre-defined performance goal of 47.8% established based on the results of the ABLATE study for the evaluation of the primary effectiveness outcome at 36 months post procedure.
-Electrocardiographic data from 48-hour Holter, Zio Patch or PPM interrogation performed at follow-up (12, 24, and 36 months post procedure) was reviewed by an independent core lab.
+Key Study Endpoints Primary Effectiveness: The proportion of patients free from AF (i.e. no episodes lasting > 30 continuous seconds duration of either Atrial Fibrillation, Atrial Flutter or Atrial Tachycardia) while off Class I and III antiarrhythmics (at least 12 weeks for amiodarone and at least 4 weeks for other class I/III AADs), at a minimum of 12, 24, and 36 months postoperatively.
+The study protocol had a pre-defined performance goal of 47.8% established based on the results of the ABLATE study for the evaluation of the primary effectiveness outcome at 36 nonths post procedure.
+Electrocardiographic data from 48-hour Holter, Zio Patch or PPM interrogation performed at follow-up (12, 24, and 36 months post procedure) was reviewed